jekyll/jekyll-import/docs/_importers/s9ydatabase.md

       <strong>excerpt_separator</strong>
       <p>
         S9Y treats the regular post body as an excerpt, displaying the extended body only in the post details.
-This restores the original behavior,
+Jekyll only shows the first paragraph of the post as an excerpt.
+This option allows you to restore the S9Y
+        behavior: posts with extended body will have the specified separator added to their front matter, and you can modify your index layout to show the excerpts.
       </p>
     </li><li>
       <strong>imgfig</strong>